Pan Celtic Festival

-The Pan Celtic Festival (Féile Pan Cheilteach; Fèis Pan-Cheilteach; Feailley Pan-Cheltiagh; Gŵyl Ban-Geltaidd; Gouel Hollgeltiek; Gool Keskeltek) is a Celtic-language festival held annually in the week following Easter, in Ireland, since its inauguration in 1971.
-The first Pan Celtic Festival took place in Killarney, County Kerry, Ireland.
-Its aim is to promote the modern Celtic languages and cultures and artists from six Celtic nations: Brittany, Cornwall, Ireland (Republic of Ireland and Northern Ireland compete as a single entity), Isle of Man, Scotland and Wales.
+The Pan Celtic Festival (Féile Pan Cheilteach; Fèis Pan-Cheilteach; Feailley Pan-Cheltiagh; Gŵyl Ban-Geltaidd; Gouel Hollgeltiek; Gool Keskeltek) is a Celtic-language and culture festival held annually in Ireland, since its inauguration in 1971.
+Its main aim is to promote the modern Celtic languages and cultures and artists from the six Celtic nations: Brittany, Cornwall, Ireland, Isle of Man, Scotland and Wales.

-Each participating nation holds its own national selection event to choose its representatives at the Festival.
-The most successful nation is Wales with seventeen wins, with Ireland in second having won twelve times.
-Bénjad, who represented Cornwall in 2012 and 2013, became the first artist in the festival's history to have won twice.
-The Isle of Man is the least successful nation, having only won once in 2014.
+Each participating nation holds its own national selection event to choose its representatives for the Festival.
+The festival includes many competitions and events involving the arts, such as singing, dancing, choiring, songwriting, instrument playing, and film making.
+Often the most reported-on event of the Pan Celtic Festival is the International Song Contest, a competition for newly composed songs in the celtic languages, formerly called the Celtavision Song Contest in the seventies and eighties.

 Origins and history

 The six Celtic nations, as recognised by the Celtic League:

 Formed in Killarney, County Kerry, Ireland, the Pan Celtic Festival was organised as a music festival to be held every Spring, to promote the modern cultures and Celtic languages through the medium of music.
 It was originally entitled Gŵyl Gerdd Bach (Welsh for "Small Music Festival"), by Con O'Connaill, but later changed to its current name.
 In May 1971, the first festival took place in Killarney; and featured performers from Wales (Phyllis and Meredydd Evans), Ireland (Scoil na Toirbhirte), and Brittany (Les Tregerez Group and Alan Stivell).

 Meredydd Evans engaged in discussions with the event organiser, Ó Connaill, following the 1971 Festival, and invited him to the National Eisteddfod of Wales.
 At the Eisteddfod, Ó Connaill met members from other Celtic nations, and formed a committee for the Pan Celtic Festival.
 Participants from the six Celtic nations of Brittany (Breizh), Cornwall (Kernow), Wales (Cymru), Scotland (Alba), Ireland (Éire) and the Isle of Man (Mannin) took part in the second Pan Celtic Festival, again held in Killarney in 1972.
 It was during this festival that the core structure of the event was finalised following a meeting with committee members.
 These principles of the event are to promote the languages, musical talents and cultures within the six territories recognised as Celtic nations.